Pokymon/shortit/README.md

 ## Installation

-This project is built with Django.
+This project is built with Django and uses Pipenv for managing dependencies.
 Follow these steps to get it running on your local machine:

 1. Clone the repository to your local machine using `git clone <repository-url>`.

 2. Navigate to the project directory with `cd ShortIt`.

 3. Copy `settings.py.example` to `settings.py` and update the environment variables to match your setup.

-4. Run `pip install -r requirements.txt` to install the project dependencies.
+4. Install Pipenv if you haven't already with `pip install pipenv`.

+5. Install project dependencies with Pipenv by running `pipenv install`.

+6. Enter the Pipenv shell using `pipenv shell`.

-5. Run `python manage.py migrate` to set up the database.
+7. Run database migrations with `python manage.py migrate`.

-6. Run `python manage.py createsuperuser` to create an admin user for the Django admin interface.
+8. Create an admin user for the Django admin interface using `python manage.py createsuperuser`.

-7. Run `python manage.py runserver` to start the local development server.
+9. Start the local development server with `python manage.py runserver`.

+Now you can access the ShortIt web application locally.

 ## Contributing